weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 Local models, such as `text2vec-transformers`, `qna-transformers`, and  `img2vec-neural` are disabled by default.
 To enable a model, set the model's
 `enabled` flag to `true`.

-#### gRPC

-Starting in Helm chart version 17.0.0, the gRPC service is enabled by default.
-If you use an older Helm chart, edit `values.yaml` to enable gRPC.

 #### Resource limits

-Starting in Helm chart version 17.0.1,
+Starting in Helm chart version 17.0.1, constraints on module resources are commented out to improve performance.
+To constrain resources for specific modules, add the constraints in your `values.yaml` file.
-See the resource requests and limits in the example `values.yaml`.
-You can adjust them based on your expected load and the resources available on the cluster.

 #### gRPC service configuration

-The `grpcService` must be enabled to use the gRPC API.
-It is enabled by default from helm chart version `v17.0.0`.
+Starting in Helm chart version 17.0.0, the gRPC service is enabled by default.
+If you use an older Helm chart, edit your `values.yaml` file to enable gRPC.

 Check that the `enabled` field is set to `true` and the `type` field to `LoadBalancer`.
-This allow you to access it from outside the Kubernetes cluster, which in turn enables use of the [fast gRPC API](/blog/grpc-performance-improvements).
+These settings allow you to access the [gRPC API](/blog/grpc-performance-improvements) from outside the Kubernetes cluster.

 ```yaml
 grpcService: